PBKoning/SliceGame/README.md

 07-01-2023 (1): Moved all modules except 'slice_game.py' to a dedicated modules folder.

-07-01-2023 (1): Improved game logic: added bombs that end the game if chopped and game ends after to much mistakes
+07-01-2023 (2): Improved game logic: added bombs that end the game if chopped and game ends after to much mistakes

+07-01-2023 (3): Number of missed targets is shown on screen